-To make sure that each home gas furnace meets stringent quality standard, the manufacturer conducts extensive checks and tests
+To make sure that each home gas furnace meets the stringent quality standard, the manufacturer conducts extensive checks and tests

-Benefits of using natural gas furnace
+Benefits of using a natural gas furnace

 Second, a natural gas furnace provides better heating and comfort.
 A home gas furnace can produce heat that is 25 to 35 degrees warmer than other fuel sources.
 Compared with oil-fired furnaces, natural gas furnaces also produce a more even heating throughout your home.

 Lastly, using natural gas means you can rely on consistency and availability.
 For homes located in areas with frigid and long winters, running out of fuel can be extremely inconvenient.
-If your home furnace is fueled by oil or electricity, running out of oil or experiencing a power interruption are only some of the issues you have to worry about.
+If your home furnace is fueled by oil or electricity, running out of oil, or experiencing a power interruption are only some of the issues you have to worry about.
 This is not the case with piped natural gas coming from a reliable utility company.
 A home gas furnace will always give you the peace of mind knowing your home has a heating source you can depend on.

-Why choose high-efficiency gas furnace
+Why choose a high-efficiency gas furnace

-Since we have established that a home has furnace is an excellent choice for home heating, the next point of discussion is efficiency.
-While it is true that a home gas furnace is cheaper to operate and also more reliable that other fuel sources, efficiency matters if you truly want to ensure that you are paying less on your energy bills while also reducing the carbon emissions produced while keeping your home warm during winter.
+Since we have established that a home that has a furnace is an excellent choice for home heating, the next point of discussion is efficiency.
+While it is true that a home gas furnace is cheaper to operate and also more reliable than other fuel sources, efficiency matters if you truly want to ensure that you are paying less on your energy bills while also reducing the carbon emissions produced while keeping your home warm during winter.

 The efficiency of a home has furnace is measured by AFUE rating.
 This raring pertains to how much of the energy consumed gets converted into energy.
 The higher the AFUE rating, the more efficient the furnace.
 More than 30 years ago, a home gas furnace has an AFUE rating of around 65%.
 This translates to 35% of the energy lost and wasted.
 Currently, the law requires that new home gas furnace models should at least have an efficiency rating of 78%.
 If you think about it, this number is still not good enough.
 A truly efficient furnace must be rated at least 90%.
-If are aiming for near perfect efficiency rating, there are furnaces with an AFUE of 98%.
+If are aiming for a near-perfect efficiency rating, there are furnaces with an AFUE of 98%.

 Before you switch to a high-efficiency furnace, you need to look at several factors such as the price of a new furnace as well as the operational cost.
 Buying a new home gas furnace with 90% energy efficiency will cost around $1,000 more than an average furnace with 80% efficiency.
-But despite of the upfront investment, you can recover the investment by paying lower energy bills over the life of the furnace.
+But despite the upfront investment, you can recover the investment by paying lower energy bills over the life of the furnace.
 High-efficiency furnaces also have a longer life span than lower efficiency furnaces.